dila-y/TextAttack-Adversarial-NLP/README.md

 ## Project Overview

 This project uses TextAttack to highlight vulnerabilities in NLP models to adversarial word-level attacks.
-With a transformer model trained on Rotten Tomatoes movie reviews, the notebook demonstrates how attacks severely degrade classification accuracy and how adversarial training improves resilience[file:44].
+With a transformer model trained on Rotten Tomatoes movie reviews, the notebook demonstrates how attacks severely degrade classification accuracy and how adversarial training improves resilience.

 ---